mathewgomas-alfred/mathewgomas.io/tutorials/common_workflows.rst

 This method finds its origins in old oil-painting practice: You first make an under-painting and then paint over it with color, having the dark underground shine through.

 With Krita you can use blending modes for this purpose.
 Choosing the color blending mode on a layer on top allows you to change the colors of the image without changing the relative luminosity.
 This is useful, because humans are much more sensitive to tonal differences than the difference in saturation and hue.
-This'll allow you to work in greyscale before going into color for the polishing phase.
+This'll allow you to work in grayscale before going into color for the polishing phase.

 You can find more about this technique `here <http://www.davidrevoy.com/article185/tutorial-getting-started-with-krita-1-3-bw-portrait>`_.